agune15/ThorThunderlord/README.md

 _Hi everybody, we are Victor Castejon, Alex Nebot and Jon Cervellera, a group of students from a Game Design and Development Degree.
 This is our final degree project, and we hope you enjoy it as much as we did while developing it._

-Para más información, visitad la wiki del proyecto. _If you want more information, you can visit the project's wiki._
+Para más información, os invitamos a visitar la wiki del proyecto. _If you want more information, we recommend you to visit the project's wiki._

 [Ir al Game Design Document / _Go to the Game Design Document_](https://github.com/JonCervellera/Crosby/wiki)